CrocoFactory/sensei/docs/learn/user_guide/managing_requests.md

 router = Router('https://example-api.com', rate_limit=rate_limit)
 ```

-`RateLimit` class implements a token bucket rate-limiting system.
+The `RateLimit` class implements a token bucket rate-limiting system.
 Tokens are added at a fixed rate, and each request uses one token.
 If tokens run out, Sensei waits until new tokens are available, preventing rate-limit violations.
-If token was consumed, the new one will appear in `period / calls` seconds.
+If a token was consumed, the new one will appear in `period / calls` seconds.
 That is **5 requests per second** is equivalent
 **1 token per 1/5 seconds**.

-In the following example, code will be paused for 1 second after each request:
+In the following example, the code will be paused for 1 second after each request:

 ```python
 from sensei import RateLimit, Router